Life Insurance with Hirschsprung’s Disease.

 - Extremely fussy baby,

-Hirschsprung’s disease can be treated with surgery by bypassing the portion of the colon that is lacking the necessary never cells to allow for normal bowel movements.
-Occasionally though, this “portion” of the affected cells isn’t obvious which is why some folks won’t have this condition immediately treated and may still be affected by this condition later in life.
+Hirschsprung’s disease can be treated with surgery by bypassing the portion of the colon that is lacking the necessary never cells allow for normal bowel movements.
+Occasionally, this “portion” of the affected cells isn’t obvious, which is why some folks won’t have this condition immediately treated and may be affected by this condition later in life.
 Leaving the susceptible to one day suffering from possible complications as a result.